jydoskey/tailwindcss/README.md

-# tailwindcss and nuxt project
+# Tinkering on tailwindcss and nuxt

 ## Build Setup